jundalisay/superblist/content/en/research/indian/gospel/chapter-03.md

 ---
-title: "Visit To Vidyasagar"
+title: "Visit To Pundit Vidyasagar"
 image: "/covers/rama.jpg"
 heading: "Chapter 3"
 weight: 12
-description: ""
+description: "Pundit Iswar Chandra Vidyasagar was born in the village of Beersingh"
 ---

 August 5, 1882